Constitution and By-Laws

 ADMINISTRATION: Administration refers to the College President and upper-level administrators, e.g. Vice Presidents and Associate Vice Presidents (AVPs).

 QUORUM: The minimum attendance required for the Assembly or a governance committee to conduct official business.
 For Assembly, quorum shall consist of 33% of its membership in attendance.
-For a governance committee, a majority of voting members present will constitute a quorum.
+Quorum for standing committee meetings will be calculated as a simple majority of the voting membership, not counting up to two vacant seats.

 FACULTY COUNCIL OF COMMUNITY COLLEGES (FCCC) DELEGATE: Faculty member who is elected by the Assembly to represent Orange County Community College to the Faculty Council of Community Colleges.
 This position reports to the College President.
 The responsibilities of this position are defined by the FCCC.